 Also, you can read a great article by Christian Hunt, Defenders of Wildlife, “The Red Wolf of Yesterday, Today, and Tomorrow-Wild…”.
 It is an in-depth synopsis of what is happening to the red wolf in the wild.

 One of the best actions you can take is telling everyone you know about the plight of this wonderful animal.
-Most folks seem surprised to learn there are red wolves in the wild, in North Carolina no less.
+Most folks seem surprised to learn there are red wolves in the wild, and in North Carolina no less.

 Make a donation to the following organizations and designate your money for red wolf conservation or symbolically adopt a wolf:

 In addition to speaking up for these lovely creatures that truly are an American treasure, what else are we doing?
 Well, creating art, of course!